Find Affordable College Courses

 $27,576 Average Tuition & Fees

-University of Idaho did quite well in this year’s ranking of the best value schools for natural resources conservation students.
-It came in at #10 on the list.
-Located in the distant town of Moscow, U of I is a public school with a large student population.
+With a ranking of #10, University of Idaho did quite well on this year’s best value schools for natural resources conservation students.
+Located in the town of Moscow, U of I is a public college with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at U of I are $27,576 a year.
+Out-of-state tuition fees for undergraduate students at U of I are $27,576 per year.
 Conservation majors at U of I take out an average of $19,500 in student loans while working on their egree.

 Full Natural Resources Conservation at University of Idaho Report